franciscovilchezv/platform-based-development/Labs/Lab5/crud_api.md

 So far, we are not handling validations or possible errors that can occur in our application.

+Notice that we have a lot of duplicate code in the `mysql` queries that we can reuse.
+This will be handled in next labs.

 Code created in this guide is available in [code_sample](./code_sample) directory